udayxhegde/staging/_posts/2022-12-07-azuread-federate-aws.md

 In the  AWS Cognito identity pool, the audience is fixed and always the identity pool id.
 Tokens issued by the identity pool are intended for a single recipient.
 When you configure Azure AD to accept tokens with the identity pool id as the audience, you make Azure AD the intended recipient of these tokens.
 It's a security best practice to avoid using tokens with the same audience when accessing AWS resources.
 Use a different identity pool for that purpose.

 ## In conclusion
-Azure AD workload identity federation is a capability that allows you to get rid of secrets in several scenarios such as services running in Kubernetes clusters, GitHub Actions workflow, and services running in Google and AWS Cloud.
-Stay tuned for many more scenarios  where this capability can help remove secrets.
+Azure AD workload identity federation is a capability that enables getting rid of secrets in several scenarios like services running in Kubernetes clusters, GitHub Actions workflow, and services running in Google and AWS Cloud.
+Stay tuned for many more use cases where this capability can help remove secrets.

 If you have any comments, feedback, or suggestions on this topic, I would love to hear from you.
 [DM me on twitter](https://twitter.com/messages/compose?recipient_id=1446741344)